At the heart of Northern Laos rests Luang Prabang.

 Each day at 6 am, young monks in saffron-colored robes, file into the city from over 30 local Buddhist temples.
 Most of them are boys around the age of 16 and younger and they walk briskly down the main street of Th Sisavangvong, holding out alms bowls to receive food donations from locals.

-These days, tourism has turned it into a sad petting zoo and circus attraction (hence, a bit of sarcasm in my title).
+These days, tourism has turned it into a sad circus attraction (hence, the sarcasm in my title).
 Rice baskets are sold on the street, tickets to take part in alms giving is sold at hotels and tourists replace locals at the alms procession.
 Nevertheless, the monk procession still makes it a beautiful ritual to watch.

 3) Eat dinner along the Mekong or catch rays at Luang Prabang’s river beach.

-Also, at the end of Luang Prabang’s main street, you’ll find the road curves along the river and the Mekong wraps around a small beach islet.
+Luang Prabang has a beach?
+I almost fell over when I saw it.
+At the end of Luang Prabang’s main street, the road curves along the river and the Mekong wraps around a small beach islet.
 Stroll across the bamboo bridge and find some shade under an umbrella, where you can relax and let the river wash your worries away.

-When the lights go down, tourists will find the end of the main street alive with seductive souvenir jewelry, clothing and Hmong village tribe handicrafts.
+When the lights go down, the end of the main street is alive with seductive souvenir jewelry, clothing and Hmong village tribe handicrafts.
 The night market occurs daily and is the best place to get your Laos souvenirs.
 Be prepared to haggle, because you’re going to want everything you see!

 But where the night belongs to tourists, the day is owned by the locals.
 The morning market is far more revealing of Laotian culture, as the back streets buzz with locals shopping for their dinner tables.
 Watch them sift through produce, order their meat from the outdoor butcher and shop for foods which go from commonplace to culturally bizarre.

-5) Take a day tour: see the of Park Ou Caves and the crystal blue waterfalls of Wat Si.
+5) Take a day tour to Park Ou Caves and the crystal blue waterfalls of Wat Si.